 Sascha Mayer is the CEO and Co-Founder of Mamava, Inc. in Burlington, Vermont.
 Mamava designs solutions for nursing mamas on the go, and since 2015 has placed over 550 lactation suites in locations as diverse as airports, sports stadiums, automobile factories, and military bases.

-Mission driven, women-owned, and B Certified, Mamava created a category and is the leading expert in lactation spaces.
+Mission driven, women-owned, and a Certified B-Corp, Mamava created a category and is the leading expert in lactation spaces.
 Mamava’s smartlock enabled lactation suites and mobile app are designed with consideration of the biological, physical, and emotional needs of nursing mamas (and babies) on the go.

 Sascha started with Solidarity of Unbridled Labour (Mamava’s birthplace) in 1995.
 She helped to develop the Living Brand®, Solidarity’s philosophy on brands and brand creation.
 As Strategy Director, Sascha participated in the creation of many brands, including HP, Levi’s, Lululemon, Merrell Apparel, Nike Women.
 Before joining Solidarity, Sascha worked for the office of Congressman (now Senator) Bernard Sanders (I-Vt.), where she served as staff assistant and assistant press secretary.
 In 2018 Sascha and her Mamava co-founder, Christine Dodson, were the SBA’s Small Business Persons of the Year from Vermont.